- Overview

 Indeed does not host screener questions for you.
 If your system supports screener questions, you must implement them in Indeed Apply for your integration to be approved.

-To show screener questions in the Indeed Apply application flow, you can either:
+To show screener questions in the Indeed Apply flow, you can either:

 -

-Format them in JSON and host them at an HTTPS URL that you include in each
+Format the questions in JSON and host them at an HTTPS URL.
+Include that URL in each

 -